-Being: in the sense of showing personal and professional qualities of respect, empathy, honesty, reliability, care, being present, staying alongside and keeping company
+Being: in the sense of showing personal and professional qualities of respect, empathy, honesty, reliability, care, being present, staying alongside and keeping company self-neglect.
+This was sometimes due to embarrassment or stigma, but could sometimes be due to fear of eviction or clearing of possessions.

-Doing: in the sense of balancing hands-on and hands-off approaches, seeking the tiny opportunity for agreement, doing things that will make a small difference while negotiating for the bigger things and deciding with others when the risks are so great that some intervention must take place.
+Doing: in the sense of balancing hands-on and hands-off approaches, seeking the tiny opportunity for agreement, doing things that will make a small difference while negotiating for the bigger things and deciding with others when the risks are so great that some intervention must take place

 The emotional impact of self-neglect must also be taken into account.
-Individuals who selfneglect can often report a sense of worthlessness and reduced motivation to improve their lives.
-Many individuals, though not all, were worried about how they would be perceived by others and in some instances would try and "cover up" their self-neglect.
-This was sometimes due to embarrassment or stigma, but could sometimes be due to fear of eviction or clearing of possessions.
+Individuals who self-neglect can often report a sense of worthlessness and reduced motivation to improve their lives.
+Many individuals, though not all, were worried about how they would be perceived by others and in some instances would try and "cover up" their